- Comfortable interior

 The Toyota Highlander boasts one of the highest levels of standard collision-avoiding tech for a three-row crossover and it has performed well in crash tests.

-That brings it to a 9 out of 10 in our eyes, with only a little room for improvement.
+That brings it to an 8 out of 10 in our eyes, with only a little room for improvement.
 (Read more about how we rate cars.)

 All Highlanders come standard with what Toyota brands its Toyota Safety Sense-P package: adaptive cruise control, forward collision warnings with full-speed automatic emergency braking, lane departure warnings, active lane control, and automatic high beams.
 Here, those features are included; on rivals, we suggest paying extra for them.